Fall of Tenochtitlan: Casualties and atrocities

 100,000 to 240,000 were killed in the campaign overall including warriors and civilians.
 As many as 40,000 Aztec bodies were floating in the canals or awaiting burial after the siege.
 Almost all of the Aztec nobility were dead, and the remaining survivors were mostly young women and very young children.
 At least 40,000 Aztec civilians were killed and captured.
+The survivors marched out of the city for the next three days.